AnmolDotX/walkintovoid/README.md

 ## TODO :

-- Admin side Create Blog posts (CTA + API)
-- Add Tags options and featured and Ad flag true false while creating and updating
+- load the blogs on scroll(optimise it or react query)
-- Option to Publish and unpulish in admin
+- Option to unpulish in admin
 - user side blog page design and interactions.
+- News letter contact api integration
+- nested comment and likes features
+- show ads in blog detail page(user side readin)